ggcarrots/python-carrots/source/classes.rst

         def __init__(self):
             self.crosses = []
             self.noughts = []

+        # all the rest of the methods
+        # ...

 Now every time we create a new instance of the class TicTacToeBoard, it already has the attributes ``crosses`` and ``noughts`` - empty lists, ready to be filled.
-Note that the constructor also needs the ``self`` argument, even if we provide it neither inside the brackets, nor before the dot.
+Note that the constructor also needs the ``self`` argument, even if we don't provide it neither inside the brackets, nor before the dot.

 It's worth noting that it is highly discouraged to do what we did before: to add some attributes that weren't defined in the constructor.